MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 - Identify the source of the log.

-- Add timing information as each log record is written.
+- Add timestamp information as each log record is written.

 - Use the same time zone and format for all timestamps.